sam217pa/emacs-iexpand/README.md

 (iexpand-define 'prog-mode "stage" #'magit-stage-file)
 ```
 type `stage`, press return, the file is staged.
-For some reason this “workflow” suits me well, maybe it'll suits you too.
+For some reason this “workflow” suits me well, maybe it'll suit you too.

 ### Function Documentation